PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 inside of another object with a single key at the root level of the (JSON-encoded) response body, and/or require the request body be wrapped in another object that contains a single key.
-Endpoints with such request/response schemas are generally supported for pagination.
+Endpoints with such request/response schemas usually (with few exceptions) support pagination.

 Identifying Wrapped-entity Endpoints
 ************************************